 In a paid model, rather than accessing the app via a periodic fee, the users can get access to it via a one-time payment formula.
 This is extremely appealing to many.

 This implies that the app needs to be well-positioned in terms of the value proposition.

 Those apps make money via a one-time payment.
 To make sure users can evaluate the app fully before the one-time purchase, developers have to optimize the app for things like title, icon, description, preview, and screenshots.

 Marketing becomes extremely important for acquiring users.

-Another lever developers have bundle offering.
+Another lever developers have is bundle offering.
 Those primarily consist of:

-- Subscriptions: a user subscribes in one app, they must be able to access all other apps in the bundle at no additional cost
+- Subscriptions: a user subscribes to one app, they must be able to access all other apps in the bundle at no additional cost.

 The paymium model is a mix of paid and freemium.
 Where users pay to download the app, but also need to pay to use additional features or get access to additional content.
 As the initial cost might make users evaluate their purchase more carefully the same principles of paid models apply.

 How do Paymium apps make money?